EpiFix® Micronized Amniotic Membrane Allograft

 Caution should be used when treating patients with a known sensitivity to aminoglycoside antibiotics.

 Discard all damaged, mishandled or potentially contaminated tissue.

 Within 72 hours, the patient may experience a moderate increase in tenderness and pressure in the treated area.

 This product has not been tested in combination with other products.

 As with any injection, the possibility of infection exists.
-To minimize the risk of infection limit the exposure of the needle to pathogens present in the wound.
+To minimize the risk of infection limit the exposure of the needle to pathogens.

 Any adverse reactions, including the suspected transmission of disease attributable to this allograft, should be reported immediately to MiMedx®.

 EpiFix® Micronized should be stored in a clean, dry environment at ambient conditions.